-- Seek partnerships with Neighborhood Non-profit Housing Corporation or other nonprofit organizations to build affordable housing.
-(Late 2023-ongoing) - Refer those in need of housing assistance to BRAG and publicize helpful information about programs that are offered through BRAG and HUD. (ongoing)
+- Meet with Neighborhood Non-profit Housing Corporation representatives annually to seek opportunities to build affordable housing.
+(Late 2023) - Ensure Staff is trained to refer those in need of housing assistance to BRAG and publicize helpful information about programs that are offered through BRAG and HUD.
+(Early 2023)